meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/displaying-associations-data.md

 ## Recap

-With ActiveRecord's powerful association macros and instance methods, we can treat related models exactly the same as we treat directly-accessed models.
-As long as the database and classes are set up correctly, ActiveRecord will figure the rest out for us.
+With Active Record's powerful association macros and instance methods, we can treat related models exactly the same as we treat directly-accessed models.
+As long as the database and classes are set up correctly, Active Record will figure the rest out for us.